Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 <li>Hardware RT Support for modern cards</li>
 <li>Supports Built-in, HDRP, and URP</li>
 <li>Full skinned mesh support for animated skinned meshes</li>
+<li>Supports deformable standard meshes</li>
 </ul>

 [Ylitie et al](https://research.nvidia.com/sites/default/files/publications/ylitie2017hpg-paper.pdf)
 </br>[ebruneton](https://ebruneton.github.io/precomputed_atmospheric_scattering/)
 </br>

-If you have any questions, or suggestions, etc. let me know either through github issues or my twitter or my discord!
-I am always looking for more stuff to add, and more ways to make it more user friendly or appealing for others to use
+If you have any questions, or suggestions, etc. let me know either through github issues, my twitter, or my discord!
+I am always looking for more stuff to add, and more ways to make this project more user friendly or appealing for others to use
 ## You can contact me easiest through my discord server(above) or my twitter(https://twitter.com/Pjbomb2)